-During the Spring 2016 in-person public comment session at the National Organic Standards Board meeting in Washington, DC, the board received one public comment that stated there are OMRI listed poultry litter amendments currently in use.
-The Board was provided information from a manufacturer of a poultry litter amendment product, which is currently OMRI listed, that expressed concerns they had with the TR.
-The commenter felt that the board should not approve synthetic poultry litter amendments when there are already OMRI certified listed being used in the marketplace.
+During the Spring 2016 in-person public comment session at the National Organic Standards Board meeting in Washington, DC the board did receive one public comment that stated there are OMRI listed poultry litter amendments currently in use and was provided information from a currently listed OMRI poultry litter amendment product on concerns they had with the TR on all litter amendments being brought forward in 2016.
+The commenter felt that the board should not approve additional poultry litter amendments when there are already OMRI-certified products being used in the marketplace.